Why You Should Upgrade From Old PHP Versions to New PHP 7January 2, 2019 Peter A. Liefer II

 PHP is constantly being updated and patched for bug and security vulnerabilities.
 Newer PHP versions fix vulnerabilities and optimize the processing and delivery of your website content.

 Here is the issue.
 PHP 5.6 active support ended January 19, 2017, and it will end security support on December 31, 2018.
 This will leave websites using PHP 5 exposed to unpatched security vulnerabilities.
-If your website is developed on PHP based Content Management System like WordPress, Joomla, Magento, and Drupal then your site needs upgrading to
+If your website is developed on PHP based Content Management System like WordPress, Joomla, Magento, and Drupal then your site needs upgrading to the latest PHP.

 In just a few months’ time, PHP 5.6 and PHP 7.0 will no longer be receiving security patches.
 PHP 7.1 will have another 12 months to go, with PHP 7.2 another 12 months after.